Emotions and emotional development: gifted and talented children

 - playgroups – for younger children

-- interest-based groups for older children – for example, youth band, drama class, Scouts or Girl Guides groups and so on
+- interest-based groups for older children and teenagers – for example, youth band, drama class, Scouts or Girl Guides groups

 - groups and programs for gifted and talented children.

 Behaviour: gifted and talented children

 Like all children, gifted and talented children can behave in challenging ways sometimes.
-But their challenging behaviour can have particular reasons, including focus and curiosity, frustration and lack of learning opportunities.
+But their challenging behaviour can happen for particular reasons.
+For example, it can happen because they: